msellan/wcg_bash/README.md

 			export verification_code="18ad6defdadee4b3a1e33d91a67cy25c"
 			export member_name="wcg_member"

-Strickly speaking the first two lines of the script that contain the database userID and password are not needed or used.
+Strickly speaking, the first two lines of the script that contain the database userID and password are not needed or used.
 I keep them there for troublshooting purposes only.
 Database credentials are described in the next paragraph.
 But you do need the last two lines.
 They contain the WCG 'verification_code' and your WCG 'member_name' which you can find on your WCG 'Profile' page and are what enable you to use the WCG API.

 Next, you need to have access to a MySQL database.
 The script has a function that shows how the database table 'wcg_work_units' was created for my instance and that works with this script.
 Create the table in your database.
 It only has to be done once.
 I would suggest creating a user with limited privileges to assign to this table.
 My user has 'select', 'insert', and 'update' privileges and that's it.
 To use the MySQL credentials in the script, you need to use the MySQL Config Editor to create an encrypted, passwordless connection.
 Be sure too, to update the PATH variable in the script to include any directories you've used to install the scripts or MySQL if they are outside your current path.